nuztalgia/botstrap/docs/readme.md

 3. Verify that `(venv)` appears somewhere in your shell's prompt, then run `pip install pip-tools`.

-The rest of this file assumes that you’ve activated your `docs/venv` virtual environment and that `pip-tools` is installed correctly.
+The rest of this file assumes that you've activated your `docs/venv` virtual environment and that `pip-tools` is installed correctly.
 To exit the virtual environment when you're done building/previewing the site, simply run `deactivate`.